WooyoohL/MER2024-SEMI/README.md

 pip install torch torchvision torchaudio numpy sklearn tqdm pickle omegaconf
 ```

-This repository is constructed using the codebase from [fairseq](https://github.com/facebookresearch/fairseq).
-If you require information on the basic usage of fairseq, please refer to the [fairseq documentation](https://fairseq.readthedocs.io/en/latest/).
+This repository is constructed and gives the main modules used in our work, which are based on the codebase from [MER2024]([https://github.com/facebookresearch/fairseq](https://github.com/zeroQiaoba/MERTools/tree/master/MER2024)).
+You can get more information about the training framework or the competition from the link above.

 Requirements
 - pandas==2.0.3